Ina, Kapatid, Anak (soundtrack)

-Ina, Kapatid, Anak is a soundtrack album of the Philippine drama series of the same name.
+Ina, Kapatid, Anak is a soundtrack album of the Philippine drama series by the same name.
 It was released in the Philippines by Star Music on November 13, 2012, and it was released worldwide thru Amazon and iTunes.
-Ariel Rivera and Xian Lim provide songs for the soundtrack.
+Ariel Rivera and Xian Lim provided songs for the soundtrack.

 The lead single, "Ngayon at Kailanman", was released on September 14, 2012, along with the music video.
 It was sung by Ariel Rivera, one of the lead cast of the series.